 - Description of the visualization

 In this course you’ll mostly work on assignments independently.
 But you’re not on your own!
 We’re here to help.
-There are two ways you can get help:
+There are three ways you can get help:

 Sufficient coursework means submitting a proper solution to each module.